 An HHS spokeswoman told the Journal that the waiver on essential benefits applied only to the individual and small-group markets.
 “Should the AHCA become law, the Department of Health and Human Services will administer it in line with both the explicit text of the bill and its intent,” Alleigh Marré said.

 Update: We were so focused on fact-checking the “129 million” number that we neglected to consider the second part of her statement — that these people “could be denied coverage.”
 The problem is that the AHCA does not change the ACA’s guarantee of coverage.
-The rule for debating the amendment actually included a line to clarify any possible ambiguity — that “nothing in this Act shall be construed as permitting health insurance issuers to limit access to health coverage for individuals with preexisting conditions.”
+The rule for debating the amendment actually included a line to clarify any possible ambiguity, though it sounds more like a public relations exercise — that “nothing in this Act shall be construed as permitting health insurance issuers to limit access to health coverage for individuals with preexisting conditions.”

 Update, May 11: Asked by CNN’s Jake Tapper to respond to this fact check, Harris did not defend the message in the tweet.
 Instead, she changed the subject.

 “We stand by the reality that … the push to eliminate the Affordable Care Act will result in 24 million Americans losing access to affordable health care,” Harris said, referring to the CBO’s estimate that 24 million fewer people would have health insurance compared to current law.
 We can quibble over the exact statistics and data based on the source, she said, “but there is an undeniable reality that if they get rid of the Affordable Care Act, there are millions of Americans who will lose their health care.”